 The C language makes it possible to declare fields of structure which size is expressed in bits.
 Those fields are called simply bit fields.
-The sizeof operator cannot be applied to such fields.
+The size of operator cannot be applied to such fields.
 It is also impossible to assign to them greater or smaller value than it is allowed by their size.
 Yet, it does not mean that the overall size of the structure is a sum of bit fields sizes.
 A structure that contains only two bit fields of the size of five bits each has a size of at least two bytes, but not a size of ten bits.
-The size of every structure is always a nonnegative integer multiple of a byte, provided that the structure has at least one field.
+The size of every structure is always a positive integer multiple of a byte.
 Bit fields are just a special notation that forces the program to use only as many bits in the fields as the programmer has specified.
 As the type of a bit field should be used any type that allows for storing integer or natural numbers, like the unsigned char or int.
 Unions can also have bit fields, but there are less useful than those in structures.